shreyas-bk/U-2-Net-Keras/README.md

 **Note: inference must be done with the code given in the inference cell of the notebook**

-Download saved model from [Drive](https://drive.google.com/file/d/1HsA3zn4zKiyOCQlxDQZCdG8TS5C7daoe/view?usp=sharing)
+Download saved model (keras version of u2netp) from [Drive](https://drive.google.com/file/d/1HsA3zn4zKiyOCQlxDQZCdG8TS5C7daoe/view?usp=sharing)